|Workshops and public

 Children sketched items from the museum collection, and had a talk about

-pavement art before working on the pavement, in public.
-Many hundreds of
+pavement art before working on the pavement in public.
+This was a major event-

 Designed by Ulla for Chalk the Walk's workshop program at